 Schwartz writes, "Paradoxically, the best way to get more done may be to spend more time doing less.
 A new and growing body of multidisciplinary research shows that strategic renewal — including daytime workouts, short afternoon naps, longer sleep hours, more time away from the office, and longer, more frequent vacations — boost productivity, job performance, and of course, health."
 It might be a surprise, but more does not equal better when it comes to work.

-Does this new information make you feel like you can take more time off in 2013?
+Does this new information make you feel like you can take more time off this year?